 The procedure of bail hearings in a criminal court according to Fort Lauderdale based criminal attorney, involves a close examination by the judge regarding the facts and circumstances of the case.
 Before releasing an individual on bail, the judge or magistrate determines everything that may be required to ensure the appearance of the defendant at trial.
 The court will pay particular attention to the nature of the offense and see whether it involves narcotics or violence.

 The court may also examine the type and value of an asset or property that the defendant may offer as collateral.
 The extent of available evidence against the defendant also becomes a key factor in deciding bail.
 The court will review whether the individual was on probation or parole at the time of the current arrest, and if he or she poses any risk to others in the community.

-During a bail hearing, the judge will examine the evidence pertaining to the character and history of the defendant.
-The judge may look at the following aspects:
+During a bond hearing, the judge will examine the evidence pertaining to the character and history of the defendant.
+The judge will consider the following issues:

 • Financial status

 • Track record of appearing at court proceedings